If you love working with children and enjoy being outdoors, becoming an education volunteer could be the perfect opportunity for you.

 Now, the Canal & River Trust is able to demonstrate that people who volunteer by water see much greater levels of wellbeing, life satisfaction, feelings of being worthwhile, happiness and reductions in anxiety.

 We are looking for volunteers who love working with children and would like to encourage them to explore our canals and rivers – in schools, on the towpath, through our website, at waterside events or in museums.
+Of course there is a strong social aspect as well – getting to know other volunteers, planning and leading sessions together and then discussing how it all went afterwards over tea and cake!

-Our education volunteers help children discover the magic of the waterways through our Canal & River Explorers programme.
-Volunteers lead sessions for primary schools, cub scouts and brownie groups both in their classrooms and out and about on our canals.
 They show children how locks work, explain how a dragonfly larva hunts its prey, point out the rope marks under a bridge or just allow the children time to watch a coot feed its young.
 Through these visits our volunteers introduce a new generation of children to our canals and rivers - inspiring the enthusiasts of tomorrow.